gjeschke/MMMx/docs/source/MMMx_addresses.rst

 Residues
 ---------

 Residues can be addressed either by number or by type.
 Residue numbers are positive and do not neccessarily agree with the ones in the PDB file.
-Whether they do, is indicated in field ``original_residue_numbers`` at entity level.
+Whether they do, is internally indicated in field ``original_residue_numbers`` at entity level.
+The first residue in MMMx has number 1 if the PDB file contains negative residue numbers or the residue number zero.
+If the PDB file starts with a residue number larger than 1, residue numbers do agree.
+The only exception to these rules are PDB structures that use the infamous insertion code.
+MMMx counts up, so that all residues from the inserted residue on have numbers increased by one.

 Residue types are three-letter codes for amino acid residues, two-letter codes for DNA nucleotides, and single-letter codes for RNA nucleotides.
 Defined cofactors usually have three-letter codes.
 In MMMx as in ChimeraX, residue types are case-insensitive.